 The good news is that this will satisfy the IRS requirement to file.
 The bad news is that the IRS may not accept your new amounts owed as legitimate.
 If you attempt to reach an agreement for payment of unfiled tax returns, it’s likely to favor the IRS and not you.
 That means you could be on the hook for catch-up payments that are beyond your ability to pay.
 However, hiring our agency’s insider experience means you can reach an agreement with the IRS that doesn’t break your bank.

-Work With a Enrolled Agent to Reach an Acceptable Compromise
+Work With an Enrolled Agent to Reach an Acceptable Compromise

 At Tax Resolution Services (formerly Yarborough Professional IRS Debt Solutions), our Enrolled Agents have decades of combined experiences helping taxpayers get current with their unfiled tax returns.
 Furthermore, many members of our staff previously worked as revenue officers and have a unique understanding of how the agency works.
 This is essential when it comes to approaching the IRS as your representative to compromise on a plan of repayment.
 Other tax professionals, such as a Certified Public Accountant (CPA) or a tax attorney can do this as well, but they lack the inside knowledge of the types of arrangements the IRS is likely to accept or deny.
 They also lack the focus we can provide to your situation as we work solely with taxpayer debt settlement.

 While it is easy for you to feel intimidated by the IRS as a taxpayer, we know from experience which actions are legal and which are merely scare tactics, thanks to our firsthand experience as federal agents.
 Our goal is to protect your cash flow so you have enough income to meet your other responsibilities and maintain a decent standard of living.
 We also understand the perspective of the IRS and work hard to find a solution that it finds acceptable.
 Contact us today for a free consultation, and know we have decades of experience solving years of unfiled tax returns.